Caring For Missionaries

 Send the parish bulletin occasionally and tell them about what’s going on at church.

-If you prefer talking to writing send an audio or video tape or a CD of you or people at church.
-You could also send sermon tapes to encourage your link missionary.
+If you prefer talking to writing, send or email an audio or video resource or a DVD of you or people at church.

 |Helen Hoskins checking her mail box|